 |Date||Batch||Serial From / To|

-"White 12" (rare)
+1st Generation "White 12" (rare)

 2nd Generation "Broadarrow" with Circle-T added on later (very rare)

 Caseback Military Marking Variants

 The RAAF had a few modifications done to the JLC Mark 11s.
 While some were

 excellent article here:

 11 Research.
 Here is a summary of the changes more detail is provided